muahmad-hub/Alumni-Website/alumni_website/dev_logs.md

 - **Reflection** Avoid hard coding and test all possible filters when creating a filter feature

 ## Date: July 19
-- **Decision** Needed to decide whether to keep using a single app for the project or seperate out into multiple apps.
+- **Decision:** Needed to decide whether to keep using a single app for the project or seperate out into multiple apps.
 - I decided to use seperate apps as it would allow the code to be more organised and the project to be scalabale.
 It would also allow to seperate different logics
 - Seperated the project into 5 apps:
     - `core`